nf-core/ampliseq/docs/usage.md

 2. Features that contain one or several of these terms in their taxonomical classification are excluded from further analysis
 3. The taxonomy level is not taken into consideration

+### `--min_frequency`
+Remove entries from the feature table below an absolute abundance threshold (default: 1).
+Singletons are often regarded as artifacts, choosing a value of 2 removes sequences with less than 2 total counts from the feature table.

+### `--min_samples`
+Filtering low prevalent features from the feature table, e.g. keeping only features that are present in at least two samples can be achived by choosing a value of 2 (default: 1).
+Typically only used when having replicates for all samples.

 ## Skipping steps:

 ### `--skip_fastqc`